 Have you been contacted by Rapid Finance about an outstanding merchant cash advance debt for your business?
-When dealing with lenders and debt collectors, it’s important to understand your legal rights and the best steps to take.
+When dealing with MCA companies and debt collectors, it’s important to understand your legal rights and the best steps to take.
 Keep reading to learn more about Rapid Finance and what to do if they contact or sue you about your debt.

 Who is Rapid Finance?